acquitelol/elle/README.md

 As a general rule of thumb, if a symbol is inside of the C standard library and is a function (regardless of whether it's dynamically linked or not), it will be callable directly from Elle, granted that you pass the correct arguments.

 Due to Elle compiling to QBE IR, this means that we cannot access dynamically-linked non-functional symbols, so this means that globals from C stdlib such as the `stdin` and `stdout` file pointers do not exist.
-However, you can use the methods below.
+However, you can use the methods below to define them.

-* Please keep in mind that pointers are always a Long type.
+* Pointers are always a Long type.
-* Also keep in mind that this isn't *all* the methods available.
-* Other methods such as malloc and free are also defined.
+* This isn't *all* the methods available, other methods such as `malloc` and `free` are also defined.
-* For more information please read <https://bit.ly/stdlib-defs>
+* For more information about the functions available please read <https://bit.ly/stdlib-defs>

 #### ♡ **Getting a file pointer to standard input/output**